-The account number also is required if you check the "FATCA filing requirement" box.
+The account number is also required if you check the "FATCA filing requirement" box.
 See Box 12, later.

 Additionally, the IRS encourages you to designate an account number for all Forms 1099-R that you file.
-See part L in the 2020 General Instructions for Certain Information Returns.
+See part L in the 2021 General Instructions for Certain Information Returns.